lleck/lleck.github.io/_posts/2015-11-11-Scultpture Studies.md

 ![Female14](/pictures/Female14.jpg)

-This is the second act i did with clae during my erasmussemester in sculpture studies at the Academy of Fine Arts Danzig, Poland 2015
+This is the second act i did with clay during my erasmussemester in sculpture studies at the Academy of Fine Arts Danzig, Poland 2015

 ![Female21](/pictures/Female21.jpg)